in Computer Science

 1. Do the following experiment at least three times:

 a.
 Choose your favorite search engine.
-Write down, at the top of the page, which one you have chosen.
+Write down which one you have chosen.

 b.
 Using the search engine that you chose in part a, begin typing a query and watch to see the completions that are suggested to you.
 Write them down.

 c.
 What have you just learned about what other people are thinking?

 Choose queries that will tell you something about contemporary culture.
 For example, typing “quadr” and seeing that the top suggestion is “quadratic formula” isn’t what we’re looking for.
 Typing, “What actors” and seeing what comes up is more interesting.